swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

 This structure factors out all the information related to the package graph, such as the package and target names and directories, leaving the context with just the top-level contextual information.

-The `BuildToolPlugin` protocol entry point defined by SE-0303 is superseded with a new entry point that takes the new `PluginContext` type and a reference to the `Target` for which build commands should be generated, but the previous API remains so that existing plugins continue to function.
+The `BuildToolPlugin` protocol entry point defined by SE-0303 is superseded by a new entry point that takes the new `PluginContext` type and a reference to the `Target` for which build commands should be generate.
+The previous API remains so that existing plugins continue to work.

 ### Plugin API

-The new `PluginContext` structure in the `PackagePlugin` API is defined as:
+The new `PluginContext` structure in the `PackagePlugin` API is defined like this:

 ```swift
 /// Provides information about the package for which the plugin is invoked,